SIW - Tools Module

 The Monitor Test allows you to easily check for dead or defective pixels on LCD monitors.

-The Monitor Test fills the entire screen with one of the colors that make up a pixel, allowing you to inspect the screen for pixels that do not match the selected color.
+A defective (dead or stuck) pixel does not illuminate properly or does not display the correct color output.
+It usually appears as an unwanted black, white, or colored spot on the screen.
+Monitor Test fills the entire display with one of the colors that make up a pixel so you can inspect the panel for pixels that do not match the selected color.

 • a - automatic mode